johnridesabike/coronate/README.md

 <p align="center"><a href="https://johnridesa.bike/chessahoochee/">👉 Click here for a live demo ♟</a></p>

+[Read more about how to use the app here](https://johnridesa.bike/software/chessahoochee/).
 It's mostly version 1.0 feature-complete, but it is definitely still in beta.

 ## 🏁 Getting Started